Thank You

 Household Size

-The average household size has fluctuated for Lackawanna and Luzerne Counties, as well as for Pennsylvania.
-It has decreased every year since 2015 in Lackawanna County and since 2016 in Luzerne County, as has the state’s average household size.
-For both counties, the household size remains below the statewide average of 2.42.
+The average household size has fluctuated for Lackawanna and Luzerne Counties.
+It has decreased every year since 2015 in Lackawanna County and since 2016 in Luzerne County before increasing in 2020 and 2021.
+The state’s average household size meanwhile has continued a slight declining trend.
+For Lackawanna and Luzerne Counties, the household size remains below the statewide average of 2.4.
+Wayne County’s average household size has typically hovered above the statewide average but has fallen closer with its recent decline, from a peak of 2.54 in 2018 to 2.45 currently.

 Household Size